Point of Reference

 W.E.
 H. Lecky writes, “The character of Jesus has not only been the highest pattern of virtue, but the strongest incentive to its practice, and has exerted so deep an influence that it may be truly said, that the simple record of three short years of active life has done more to regenerate and to soften mankind, than all the disquisitions of philosophers and than all the exhortations of moralists.”1While James J. Drummey notes, “Jesus Christ,… has had a greater impact on human history than any person who ever lived.
 Though he died at the age of 33, the year in which we live is dated from his birth.
 Though he lived in an obscure corner of the former Roman Empire nearly 2,000 years ago, more than one billion people today call themselves followers of Christ.
 Though he never wrote a book, tens of thousands of books have been written about his life and teachings.”2

-As his designated representatives to the world, the church – made up of many “Ambassadors” for Christ throughout the world – was the first to teach the unique Judeo/Christian concept of the value of each and every individual (Whosoever will may come – John 3:16), encompassing personal worth and purpose in this world as well as reward in the next.
-(Titus 2:14) It has steadfastly, however imperfectly at times, taught the intrinsic value of human life in whatever stage or form it might presently be in – as akin to God (Genesis 1:26,27), joined to him in design and purpose.
-(1 Corinthians 3:16)
+As his designated representatives to the world, the church – made up of many “Ambassadors” for Christ throughout the world – was the first to teach the unique Judeo/Christian concept of the value of each and every individual (Whosoever will may come – John 3:16), that message encompassing our personal worth in Christ and our purpose in this world as well as reward in the next. ( Titus 2:14) It has steadfastly, however imperfectly at times, taught the intrinsic value of human life in whatever stage or form it might presently be in – as akin to God ( Genesis 1:26,27), joined to him in design and purpose. ( 1 Corinthians 3:16)

-Here are just a few ways the church of Jesus Christ has impacted the secular world for the betterment of mankind.
+Here are just a few ways the church of Jesus Christ has impacted the secular world for the betterment of humankind.

 *Heightened regard for human life, stopping the common practice of exposing handicapped or unwanted infants to the elements and the abandonment of the elderly; setting up orphanages and hospices for those in need.